dailypips/suninf.github.com/_posts/2013-11-2-bind_callback-in-chrome.md

 title: Chrome - Bind / Callback
 category: chrome
 ---
-This article introduce the usage of base::Bind and base::Callback.
+*This article introduce the usage of base::Bind and base::Callback.*

-* The templated Callback class is a generalized function object.
+* The template Callback class is a generalized function object.
 Together with the Bind() function in bind.h, they provide a type-safe method for performing `partial application of functions`.
 * The Callback objects themselves should be passed by const-reference, and stored by copy.
 They internally store their state via a refcounted class and thus do not need to be deleted.
 The reason to pass via a const-reference is to avoid unnecessary AddRef/Release pairs to the internal state.